Run another program slot.

 External Program Slots

-As well as the internal memory slots, 4 additional slots can be used by connecting an external i2c EEPROM chip (part 24LC128).
+As well as the internal memory slots, X2 parts can use 4 additional slots by connecting an external i2c EEPROM chip (part 24LC128).
 As up to 8 different 24LC128 chips could be used on the same I2C bus, this gives a theoretical 32 (8x4) additional program slots.

 For an 24LC128 at address 0 (ie pins A0, A1, A2 all connected to 0V) the i2c program slots are simply numbered 4 to 7.
 For other 24LC128 addresses the run (and #slot) number must be calculated as follow: